stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 `$HOME`: it's the location you'll end up when connecting to Sherlock.
 You can store your source code and build your binaries there.

+!!! warning "Not suitable for job I/O"

+    `$HOME` is not designed for parallel or high-throughput job I/O. Do not use it as the working directory for compute jobs or to store large files that jobs will read and write.
+Use `$SCRATCH` for that purpose instead.

 We strongly recommend using `$HOME` to reference your home directory in scripts, rather than its explicit path.